Skip to content

 Value syncing avoids the overhead of full work item creation while keeping context in sync.

-If you select “Sync all information,” Unito checks whether any existing flow or flow draft is already syncing that same pair of lookup fields.
+If you select “Sync values of lookup fields with a flow,” Unito checks whether any existing flow or flow draft is already syncing that same pair of lookup fields.
 The interface then shows one of the following outcomes:

 1. No matching lookup flow or draft exists

-If Unito does not find any live flow or draft syncing the same lookup pair, you will see a “Create lookup flow” button.
-Selecting this creates a draft flow that you can complete after launching the current flow.
+If Unito does not find any live flow or draft syncing the same lookup pair, you will see a “Create new lookup flow” option.
+Selecting this creates a draft flow that will launch in a new window.

-If one or more draft flows already sync the same lookup relationship, Unito automatically selects the most recently created draft.
-This draft appears in the mapping section with an orange indicator showing it is not yet launched.
+If one or more flows already sync the same lookup relationship, Unito will display them in the dropdown.
+A green indicator means the flow is published; an orange indicator means the flow is not yet published.

 Step 4.
 If mapping manually, match values